 It is not easy to capture return on investment.
 However, if done right, it can provide a powerful narrative of how your core revenue metrics were impacted due to the adoption of agentic AI.

 AI can’t replace sellers, at least not yet.
 But AI certainly has an influential role to play to make revenue orgs more effective.
 That requires a shift in thinking on how to embrace and introduce AI and temper expectations so that they are grounded in reality.
 What exactly that looks like will become clearer as the agentic AI landscape becomes more mature.
-What will undoubtedly be true is that AI literate sellers fueled by Agentic AI enabled workflows will be the force multipliers in enterprise B2B revenue organizations..
+What will undoubtedly be true is that AI literate sellers, fueled by agentic AI enabled workflows, will be the force multipliers in enterprise B2B revenue organizations..